-If you are lucky enough to have a front porch, you know it is the perfect place to chat with neighbors or welcome visitors to your home.
+If you are lucky enough to have a front porch or portico, you know it is the perfect place to chat with neighbors or welcome visitors to your home.
 Ironically, the first place you engage with people on your property is often the last you consider updating.
-Here are some ideas to make your front porch more welcoming…
+Here are some ideas to make your front porch more welcoming.

 Speaking of Flowerpots: Plant perennials for long-lasting foliage that will thrive during the growing season.
 Make sure your flowerpots suit the size of your porch.
 If your porch is on the small side, use a tall, narrow pot versus an oversized pot.